lukekasper/Personal-Projects/System Design/Solutions.md

                     """
                     yield key, sum(values)
             ```
+    - Delete expired links:
+        - Scan db for timestamp + expired time > current time O(logN)
+        - Delete these entries or mark as expired
 - Generate unique url:
     - Use MD5 hash scheme using user's ip address + timestamp (16 bytes)
     - Use Base62 to encode MD5 hash to make it compatible with url (no special characters)